 Please take account of the above as these are key when claiming for such costs.

 Indeed, this may all seem quite over the top.
 However, these are HM Revenue & Customs (HMRC) rules.
 When you have a receipt or invoice that includes spending for a personal benefit, you cannot claim for it.

-HMRC has benchmark rates for most countries worldwide when you do contract work abroad or work overseas.
-This includes all major cities and it is important to note that these benchmark rates are not fixed-rate allowances.
-You can only claim for the amounts that HMRC sets if you incur expenses that cost up to those amounts.
+The tax office (HMRC) has benchmark rates for most countries worldwide when you do contract work (limited company) abroad or work overseas.
+Basically, this list of local overseas allowance rates includes all major cities.
+Furthermore, it is important to bear in mind that these benchmark rates are not fixed-rate allowances.
+In addition, you can only claim for the amounts that HMRC sets if you incur expenses that cost up to those amounts.

 The worldwide benchmark rates can be viewed here.